ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ## Non-Bluetooth: Not supported

 Not every wireless device is Bluetooth.
-If the device doesn't explicity say it is a Bluetooth, most probably it is not a Bluetooth device, hence not supported by Unijoysticle.
+If the device doesn't explicitly say it is a Bluetooth, most probably it is not a Bluetooth device, hence not supported by Unijoysticle.

 Devices known to be non-Bluetooth: